Psychopharmacological Medication Management

 Medication Management Clinic – Walk In Hours

 St. Joseph Orphanage Medical Department will offer walk-in hours to anyone in need.
 Patients are seen on a first-come, first-serve basis after they have signed in.
 Walk-ins are for emergencies, missed appointments, medication refills and anyone else that needs to be seen.
-Please note, if you miss two appointments, you will have to come to two walk-in days before you are returned to the normal schedule.

 • What: A study to determine if a lifestyle intervention or a lifestyle intervention plus metformin helps children and teens prevent or reverse weight gain caused by certain medications.